giovdk21/vscode-sublime-merge/README.md

-	"vscsm.showInStatusBar": false, // Disables the status bar item if false; default: true "vscsm.statusBarItemPosition": "left", // Allows to position the status bar item on the left; default: "right" "vscsm.showBranchName": false, // Shows the current branch name in the status bar item; default: false "vscsm.smergeExecutablePath": "", // Allows to specify the full path to the "smerge" executable
+	"vscsm.showInStatusBar": false, // Disables the status bar item if false; default: true "vscsm.statusBarItemPosition": "left", // Allows to position the status bar item on the left; default: "right" "vscsm.showBranchName": false, // Shows the current branch name in the status bar item; default: false "vscsm.smergeExecutablePath": "", // Allows to specify the full path to the "smerge" executable;
+	// can also be an object with per-platform paths:
+	//  "vscsm.smergeExecutablePath": {
+	//    "linux": "/usr/bin/smerge",
+	//    "osx": "/Applications/Sublime Merge.app/Contents/SharedSupport/bin/smerge",
+	//    "windows": "C:\\Program Files\\Sublime Merge\\smerge.exe",
+	//  },

 	// Custom contextual menu items visibility:
 	// (see inline help for details)